 The culture of the country is very much reflected in the wines that are produced.
-With 11 main wine regions, New Zealand’s wine regions are scattered throughout the whole country – ranging from subtropical Northland (36° S) down to Central Otago (46° S).
+With 11 main wine regions, New Zealand’s wine regions are scattered throughout the whole country, ranging from subtropical Northland (36° S) down to Central Otago (46° S).
 With wine regions extending 1,600 km, you can also find the world’s southernmost vineyards here, along with the incredible Waiheke Island – New Zealand’s most famous vineyard island.

 Long sunshine hours, nights that are cooled by the sea and a moderating effect of the maritime climate make it the ideal place for the grapes.

-New Zealand Wine Regions
+New Zealand Wine Regions North Island

 Hawke’s Bay Wineries